 Our operations are regulated under the Clean Water Act, which regulates the discharge of pollutants into the waters of the U.S. This generally means obtaining permits for certain of our silviculture activities and our operating facilities and abiding by applicable restrictions.
-Federal agency rulemaking and related litigation under the act affects the definition of waterways subject to the act's regulation.
-This, in turn, has increased the number of required federal and state permits in some areas of our operations as it relates to the application of pesticides and herbicides on timberlands, which has increased operating costs.
+Federal agency rulemaking and related litigation under the act affects the definition of water subject to the act's regulation.
+This, in turn, has affected the number of required federal and state permits in some areas of our operations and led to adjustments of our operational practices, particularly relating to the application of pesticides and herbicides on timberlands, which has increased operating costs.